Nikhilesh912/Bully-Algorithm/Readme.txt

 Following are the steps to run the Bully algorithm for election in distributed systems

-- Transfer the file bullyLeaderElection.java to glados servers
+- Transfer the file bullyLeaderElection.java any server

 - Compile the file on the server using command java bullyLeaderElection.java